Barkov, Bobrovsky and the Panthers beat the Oilers 4-3 to move within win of Stanley Cup title

-EDMONTON, Alberta (AP) — Aleksander Barkov led the way offensively, Sergei Bobrovsky was in peak form in goal once again and the Florida Panthers are on the verge of lifting the Stanley Cup.
+EDMONTON, Alberta (AP) — Following their leaders who got them this far in the playoffs and a winning recipe that has worked all season, the Florida Panthers are on the verge of lifting the Stanley Cup.

-They can win the first title in franchise history as soon as Game 4 on Saturday night on Edmonton.
+They can win the first title in franchise history as soon as Game 4 on Saturday night in Edmonton.

+“We know it’s going to be the hardest game for sure,” Barkov said.
+“We don’t take anything for granted.
+Every single day is one day at a time.
+Whether it’s one period, one shift, we take it one at a time.
+That’s how we’ve been all year.”

 Florida took another step toward hockey’s mountaintop by pouncing on a handful of Edmonton turnovers and keeping Connor McDavid from scoring a goal.
-A late rally got the Oilers within one but fell short.
+A late rally got the Oilers within one but fell short, as the Panthers leaned on Bobrovsky, who made a highlight-reel stop on Ryan McLeod in the final minutes to preserve the victory.

+“They are a very skillful offensive team," Bobrovsky said.
+“They’re going to make plays.
+You just focus on each and every one and it’s a fun challenge.
+It’s a fun challenge to play against them because they bring the best.”

 Long before that, Barkov forced one of the giveaways by Evan Bouchard seconds before Sam Reinhart’s goal, netminder Stuart Skinner coughed up the puck on Vladimir Tarasenko’s, and Darnell Nurse gave it away on Sam Bennett’s.

-It will take the Oilers completing a comeback done just four times in NHL playoff history — and once in the final all the way back in 1942 — to end Canada’s Cup drought.
+To avoid that fate, the Oilers will need to complete a 3-0 comeback done just four times in NHL playoff history — and once in the final all the way back in 1942 — to end Canada’s Cup drought.

 The last year a team based in Canada won it was Montreal in 1993, months before the Panthers’ inaugural season.
 Until this series, they had gone 1-8 in the final.